Looped Docs

 Slack

-Connect an agent to Slack: Socket Mode setup, in-thread replies, and observer agents.
+Connect an agent to Slack: Socket Mode setup, in-thread replies and slash commands.

 triggers: